 Ashleigh McArthur is a filmmaker and former diplomat from Sydney, Australia.
-After studying journalism and art history, she spent eight years living and working in Solomon Islands, Mexico and New York with the Australian foreign service before moving into documentary film.
+After studying journalism and art history, she spent eight years living and working in Solomon Islands, Mexico and New York with the Australian foreign service before turning to documentary film.

-Her films have screened at festivals in Australia (Antenna, Perth Revelation, St Kilda) and the US (Big Sky, Telluride Mountainfilm, among others) and her work has received generous support from Screen Australia, the Ian Potter Cultural Trust, Union Docs, American-Australian Association and University Film and Video Association (UFVA), from whom she received the Carol Fielding Grant for her thesis project, Framing Mother, in 2020.
+Her films have been exhibited at festivals and museums in Australia and the US, and her work has received generous support from Screen Australia, the Ian Potter Cultural Trust, Union Docs, the American-Australian Association and the University Film and Video Association (UFVA), from whom she received the Carol Fielding Grant for her thesis project, Framing Mother, in 2020.

 Ashleigh holds a B.A. from The University of Sydney and an M.F.A. in Documentary Film from Stanford University.

 Vice Provost's Graduate Teaching Fellowship, Stanford University, 2020

 Carol Fielding Grant, University Film and Video Association (UFVA), 2020

 Telluride Student Symposium Fellowship, 2019

 Aeon Video, Streaming - The First Tuesday in November